rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 Note: Your database connection is to the database schema where the data resides.
 The connection port defaults to 1521.

-By specifying “all = TRUE”, proxy objects are loaded for all tables in the target schema.
-You can use ore.disconnect() to explicitly disconnect the database session.
+By specifying “all = TRUE”, proxy objects are loaded for all tables in the target schema to which you are connecting.
+If needed, you can use ore.disconnect() to explicitly disconnect the database session.

 Example: